Jannie Claassens: Playing career

 In 1994 he toured with the Springboks to New Zealand and to Britain and Ireland.
 Claassens did not play in any test matches but played in eight tour matches, scoring three tries for the Springboks.
 In 1993 and in 1996, he represented South Africa in sevens.

 Accolades

-Claassens was voted as one of the five South Africa Young Players of the Year for 1990, along with Andrew Aitken, Bernard Fourie, Ian MacDonald and Theo van Rensburg.
+Claassens was voted as one of the five South Africa Young Players of the Year for 1990, along with Andrew Aitken, Bernard Fourie, Ian MacDonald and Theo Jansen van Rensburg.